imagej/example-bio-formats-legacy-plugin/README.md

 This will not only copy your artifact, but also all the dependencies.
 Restart your ImageJ or call *Help>Refresh Menus* to see your plugin in the menus.

 Developing plugins in an IDE is convenient, especially for debugging.
-To that end, the plugin contains a `main` method which sets the `plugins.dir` system property (so that the plugin is added to the Plugins menu), starts ImageJ, loads an image and runs the plugin.
-See also [this page](https://imagej.net/Debugging#Debugging_plugins_in_an_IDE_.28Netbeans.2C_IntelliJ.2C_Eclipse.2C_etc.29) for information how ImageJ makes it easier to debug in IDEs.
+To that end, the plugin contains a `main` method which starts ImageJ and runs the plugin.
+See also

-Since this project is intended as a starting point for your own developments, it is in the public domain.
+[this page](https://imagej.net/Debugging#Debugging_plugins_in_an_IDE_.28Netbeans.2C_IntelliJ.2C_Eclipse.2C_etc.29)
+for information how ImageJ makes it easier to debug in IDEs.

 How to use this project as a starting point
 ===========================================